 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety medications.
-Antianxiety medications are given to residents experiencing anxiety and depression.
+This is the percent of residents prescribed antianxiety medications.
+Antianxiety medications are prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents